uninspiredusername/uninspiredusername/README.md

 Biodiversity in National Parks : Are certain types of species more likely to be endangered ?
 Netflix : a financial analysis on stock profile
 Orion Constellation plotted in 2D and 3D
-Automated Game Night selector : optimizing availability and automating confirmation email
+Automated Game Night selector : optimizing availability and automating confirmation email Bitcoin : Support and Resistance